A Look Back at 2025

 Centering student voice remained a priority in 2025.
 In the spring, we held focus groups with 37 multilingual learners of English to better understand their experiences.
 In the fall, we interviewed 64 students about how their colleges support mental health and well-being, generating actionable insights for campus leaders.

-Review the fall focus group findings.
+Review the spring focus group findings.

 icon of three people; the middle person is highlighted with a start over their head